silverbulletmd/silverbullet/website/index.md

 * Hit `Cmd-p` (Mac) or `Ctrl-p` (Windows, Linux) to show a live preview for the current page on the side, if your brain doesn’t speak native Markdown yet.
 * Open this site on your phone or tablet and… it just works!
 * Are you using a browser with **PWA support** (e.g. any Chromium-based browser)?
 Click on that little icon to the right of your location bar that says “Install Silver Bullet” to give SB its own window frame and desktop icon, like it is a stand-alone app (not particularly useful on silverbullet.md, but definitely do this once you install it yourself).

+Cool, no?

+There are a few features you don’t get to try in this environment, because they rely on some back-end processing, such as:

+* Using SB’s powerful page indexing and **query mechanism** where part of pages are automatically rendered and kept up to date by querying various data sources (such as pages and their metadata, back links, tasks embedded in pages, and list items) with an SQL like syntax, rendered with handlebars templates.
+* Intelligent page renaming, automatically updating any pages that link to it.
+* Full text search.
+* Dynamically **extending** and updating SB’s functionality by installing additional [[🔌 Plugs]] and writing your own.

+To experience these, you’ll have to install SB yourself (see below).

 ## Explore more
 Click on the links below to explore various aspects of Silver Bullet more in-depth: